 - Played with in Dragon Age.
 When a human and an elf conceive, the child is considered basically human in almost all cases (no Pointy Ears, for a start).
 Dragon Age II tried to give elves a more distinct look, and introduced a "half-breed" NPC who was taller than the average elf but lither and with sharper features than a human.
 He feels like a Fish out of Water almost anywhere he goes.

-- Played straight in Arcanum by half-orcs, who are looked down upon because everyone assumes they only exist because male orcs rape human women, and half-ogres, who have a reputation for being Dumb Muscle (but don't let one hear you say that).
+- Played straight in Arcanum: Of Steamworks & Magick Obscura by half-orcs, who are looked down upon because everyone assumes they only exist because male orcs rape human women, and half-ogres, who have a reputation for being Dumb Muscle (but don't let one hear you say that).
 Averted by half-elves, who are generally well-liked despite pureblooded elves having a reputation for being haughty snobs.

 - In Xenoblade, a few High Entia tend to look down on their half Homs namesakes, especially those who belong to the Biotic Order.
 Even considering the many that have no qualms with them, there's still a general stigma when it comes to their involvement on royal affairs which forces the party member Melia, the crown princess of the High Entia, into a dangerous trial to prove herself to her ancestors.

 - Rexxar of Warcraft III is a Mok'nathal (half orc, half ogre).
-When he first meets the orcs, they grudgingly let him in with "You've got the look of an ogre, half-breed".
-By the end of the campaign, he's Thrall's Number Two and general, leading the Horde to victory over the humans.
+When he first meets the orcs, they grudgingly let him in with "You've got the look of an ogre, half-breed." (and even then, only because he's bringing a message from a dead orc messenger).
+When he tried to get a clan of Ogres to join the horde they consider him weak for being half orc.
+By the end of the campaign, he's Thrall's Number Two and general, leader of the Stonemaul ogres, and leading the Horde to victory over the humans.

 - In Drowtales Drowolath/Drowussu hybrids have it particularly rough in the Crapsack World of the setting, since the two cultures are not supposed to mix.
 They have a few places they can go and be respected, but one of the major clans that accepted them fell apart and sent many to the streets or to other clans.
 Chiri'nide also experiences some of this since her father was a Light Elf, until it turns out that Drowussu are descended from Light Elves anyway, so she doesn't really count.